kayoub5/J2534-Sharp/README.md

 - No 'Unsafe' code.
 All unmanaged memory references are done using the marshaller
 - Thread safe design.
 Locking is done on API calls to allow concurrent access.
 - Simplified API.
 Most API calls have had redundant data removed and offer method signatures for common use cases
-- Support for v2.02 and v4.04 J2534 standards.  v2.02 librarys are detected and 'shimmed' to a v4.04 interface seamlessly
+- Support for v2.02 and v4.04 J2534 standards.  v2.02 libraries are detected and 'shimmed' to a v4.04 interface seamlessly
 - Support for v5.00.  v5 J2534 support has been started, but I need more info to complete it.
 - Support for DrewTech API.
 Support has been included for undocumented DrewTech API calls

 ## TODO's ##
-- Merge the namespaces to just 'J2534'.
-The namespace division seems to cause more clutter than it solves
+- Merge the name-spaces to just 'J2534'.
+The name-space division seems to cause more clutter than it solves
 - Test the FivebaudInit and Fastinit methods.
 - Test with an actual v2.02 driver.
 - Finish the v5.00 implementation (can anyone send me the spec please??!!)